-Practical Functional Assessment (PFA) & Skill-Based Treatment (SBT)
+Practical Functional Assessment & Skill-Based Treatment (PFA-SBT)

 A compassionate, safety-first process that replaces interfering behaviour with powerful skills—communication, tolerance, and cooperation—so daily life gets easier at home, school, and in the community.